 I love coasters, and these crochet coasters are a combination of some of my favorite things.
-The other day, my actual cork coaster just crumbled and since I couldn’t stand the thought of putting a drink onto my desk with a coaster underneath it, I whipped up these cute little slices with some cotton yarn.
+The other day, my cork coaster just crumbled and since I couldn’t stand the thought of putting a drink onto my desk with a coaster underneath it, I whipped up these cute little watermelon slices with some cotton yarn.
 These crochet coasters are super easy to make and perfect for beginners.
-In fact, they’re part of a special crochet for beginners freebie that I’ll tell you more about below.
-Now, let’s make some crochet coasters perfect for summer!
+In fact, they’re part of a special freebie that I’ll tell you more about below.
+But now, let’s make some crochet coasters perfect for summer!

-- Worsted weight cotton yarn in pink, white, green and a little bit of black – I used whatever I had on hand, but I would recommend the Lion Brand cotton*
+- Worsted weight cotton yarn in pink, white, green and a little bit of black – I used whatever I had on hand, but I would recommend Knit Picks Dishie Yarn!

 - 4.00mm crochet hook*